awsdocs/amazon-eks-user-guide/doc_source/efs-csi.md

 **Note**
 If you encounter an issue that you aren't able to resolve by adding IAM permissions, try the "Manifest \(public registry\)" steps instead\.

 1. Edit the file and remove the following lines that create a Kubernetes service account\.
-This isn't necessary because the service account was created in a previous step\.
+These lines aren't needed because the service account was created in a previous step\.

    ```
    apiVersion: v1